SharmaJi-29/Hackerrank-Problem-Solving/README.md

 - Identify what is being asked.
 - Note input constraints and expected output format.
 **2. Plan Your Solution :**
-•	Think of the most efficient approach (time and space complexity).
+- Think of the most efficient approach (time and space complexity).
-•	Break down the solution into logical steps.
+- Break down the solution into logical steps.
-3. Implement:
+** 3. Implement :**
-•	Write clean, modular, and well-documented code.
+- Write clean, modular, and well-documented code.
-•	Test your code with the sample input/output.
+- Test your code with the sample input/output.
-4. Optimize:
+** 4. Optimize :**
-•	Improve your code’s efficiency where possible.
+- Improve your code’s efficiency where possible.
-•	Handle edge cases effectively.
+- Handle edge cases effectively.
-5. Submit:
+** 5. Submit :**
-•	Run your code against all test cases.
+- Run your code against all test cases.
-•	Debug if any test cases fail and resubmit.
+- Debug if any test cases fail and resubmit.

 ## Tips for Success
 •	Start Simple: Begin with easy problems to build confidence and understanding.